SeanKilleen/seankilleen.github.io/hire/index.md

 * :heavy_check_mark: **I can work in public.**
 * :heavy_check_mark: **I can teach.**
 * :heavy_check_mark: **I can create content around my work.**
+* :heavy_check_mark: **Your organization has policies that care about people.** Flexible / Unlimited / Mandatory PTO, unlimited sick time, an environment of freedom/trust.
+* :heavy_check_mark: **You don't want me to stay "in a lane".** I am someone who loves "honey-combing" to provide value across an organization.
+* :heavy_check_mark: **You want ideas for improvement.** I have been described as an "idea-dense" person.
+They're not all going to be gold, but receptive organizations will benefit the most from me.
+* :heavy_check_mark: **You believe that technology delivery is a team sport.**

 ### I'm potentially not a great fit if...

-(It's OK if you check some of these boxes.)
+(It's OK if you check some of these boxes, especially if you want my help in fixing them.)

-* :x: The position is contract / temporary.
+* :x: **The position is contract / temporary.** I'm only seeking full-time roles where I can invest effort and make an impact.
-* :x: The work is in consulting (at least not right now).
-I have a background in consulting but am looking to switch things up a bit and bring my full potential and impact to bear on the mission of an organization.
+* :x: **The work is in consulting (at least not right now).** I have a background in great consulting impact, but am looking to switch things up a bit and bring my full potential and impact to bear on the mission of an organization.
-* :x: The position is contract / temporary
-* :x: The position is contract / temporary
-* :x: The position is contract / temporary
-* :x: The position is contract / temporary
+* :x: **I will be stuck using less-than-ideal equipment, especially if I can't bring my own.** While not a game-changer, this usually signals a lack of investment in engineering culture, as the time loss of underpowered hardware vastly outweighs the cost savings.
+* :x: **You work with non-civilian government.** I have some hang-ups about supporting certain organizations and I want to keep my personal ethics aligned with my work.
+* :x: **You are looking for a super-senior individual contributor.** While I have the technical skills and can certainly do this as needed, I prefer working with and leveling up teams.
+Technology delivery is a team sport.
+* :x: **You are located < 30 min from Arlington, VA (if not remote).**

 ## What I'm Open To